Logo

 • There can also be mathematical equations and true/false question formats.

-• The questions are designed to assess a candidate’s ability to process information quickly and devise accurate solutions/answers.
+• The questions assess a candidate’s ability to process information quickly and devise accurate solutions/answers.

 • Candidates are expected to finish every section within a fixed duration.